Asabeneh/30-Days-Of-JavaScript/03_Day_Booleans_operators_date/03_booleans_operators_date.md

 console.log(count)          // 1
 ```

-We use most of the time post-increment.
+Most of the time we use post-increment.
 At least you should remember how to use post-increment operator.

 ### Decrement Operator